harystyleseze/core-testnet-validator-node-installer/README.md

 - `hardware_check.sh`: Verifies that the system meets the hardware requirements for running a Core validator node.
 - `node_setup.sh`: Contains the logic for installing and setting up the node.
 - `log_monitor.sh`: The module for monitoring and managing logs, including the live log viewing dashboard and log statistics.
+- `admin_dashboard.sh`: The new module that provides administrative maintenance and management features for your validator node.

 ## Installation Process